Macro-econ/luke-mikic/README.md

 - **Lesson**: The rich get richer while the purchasing power of the middle and lower classes declines, as fiat currencies lose value and asset prices inflate.
 - **Example**: The top 1% holds a disproportionate share of wealth because they can invest in inflation-proof assets, while the bottom 50% struggles with stagnating wages and declining purchasing power.

-# The 2020s Global Currency Wars:
+# B. The 2020s Global Currency Wars:
 ## [Part 1 - Is The US Empire The Best Analog for Late-Stage Rome?](https://medium.com/@luke.mikic88/the-2020s-global-currency-wars-9cc6a53ff6de)

 ## 1. The Death of the Great Petrodollar Experiment